-Data Source: MAPA GIS Database (based on approved EJ Areas)
+Data Source:MAPA GIS Database (based on approved EJ Areas)Method of Scaling:Proportional

-Figure 5: MAPA Regional Priority Corridors
+Figure 4: MAPA 2050 Long Range Transportation Plan Priority Corridors

 Community Access to a Vehicle

 Access to an automobile is varied across the MAPA region.
 In order to prioritize investments in areas where bicycle and pedestrian investments can have the greatest impact, the TAP-C noted that the percentage of households with no access to a vehicle should be calculated.
 The average percentage of non-vehicle households within one-half (1/2) mile of a project corridor will be calculated for each project.